petrpo/bakulka.sb/README.md

-Custom Slax module (rt-init) README
+Custom Slax module (rt-init) README - not longer maintained.
+Slax is based on Debian now
 ====================================

 Steps how to prepare Slax custom module